 First and foremost, soccer players must be in peak physical condition.
 Numbers vary, but in his blog in the Washington Post, Dan Steinberg noted that soccer players have been estimated to run anywhere between five to eight miles or 10 kilometers during a game. (see references 1) Soccer players are constantly on the move.
 Moments of light jogging are combined with sudden sprints up and down the field.

 Soccer players become better the more they know the game.
 Soccer is a unique among other sports because players—other than the goalkeeper—don’t use their hands.
 Soccer is also similar to other sports in the way the game flows.
 Successful players need to have a feel for the game.
 They have to know how to utilize space on the field and find open teammates who might be 10 or 50 yards away.

 Soccer has a specific set of skills that require years of practice.
-A player who wants to play professionally has to be able to control the ball with his feet.
-They must be able to pass and shoot the ball in a variety of ways.
+A good player and control the ball with his feet.
+They can pass and shoot the ball in a variety of different ways.
 Soccer players also use their head and torso to control the ball.
-A more skillful player can compete at a higher level.
-Soccer players constantly work to hone and enhance their skills.
-A professional soccer player must always be striving to improve.
+A more skillful player can compete at a higher level. (see resources 1) Soccer players constantly work to hone and enhance their skills.
+A successful player is always striving to improve.

 As with any team sport, successful soccer teams are made up of coachable players.
 In an article for the National Soccer Coaches Association of America, Dr. Michael Klausner and Dr. David Hoch stated that coachability is part of what makes up team chemistry.
-Players on a team need to be able to work together and accept their roles.
+Players on a team need to be able to work together and accept their specific roles. (see references 2).
 It is important that an individual player understands what it means to be on a team.